Skip to content

 In practice, when no such specific indicators are found, the autopsy cannot distinguish SIDS from smothering on anatomical grounds alone.
 The diagnosis of homicide in these cases depends on circumstantial evidence: the age and developmental state of the infant, sleep-surface circumstances (co-sleeping, prone positioning, soft bedding), prior unexplained deaths in the same family, and the clinical history provided by caregivers.

 The Kennedy and Meadow controversies.
 The UK experienced a major miscarriage-of-justice crisis following the evidence of Professor Roy Meadow, who testified in the 1990s and early 2000s in multiple cases using the now-discredited statistical argument that the chance of two SIDS deaths in the same family was 1-in-73-million, implying strong evidence of smothering.
 Sally Clark was convicted in 1999 and freed in 2003 after the Royal Statistical Society challenged Meadow's calculation (which failed to account for shared genetic and environmental risk).
 Angela Cannings and Donna Anthony were also freed.
-The subsequent inquiry by the UK Court of Appeal identified over 250 potentially affected convictions.
+The subsequent review by the UK Attorney General identified over 250 potentially affected convictions.
 The episode produced lasting changes in UK expert-witness standards, the requirement for specialist second opinions in all infant death prosecutions, and the current RCPath guideline that no infant death should be certified as homicide by smothering on autopsy grounds alone without corroborating evidence.

 In the US, the American Academy of Pediatrics position statement on SIDS (revised 2022) explicitly cautions forensic pathologists against attributing an infant death to smothering without specific anatomical markers, referencing the UK miscarriage-of-justice cases.